 In 2016, she was named Principal Second Violin in the acclaimed San Francisco Symphony Youth Orchestra, were Andrew Lee, our 2016 Khuner Concerto winner, was serving as Concertmaster.

-Mai is no stranger to music honors.
-She was awarded Grand Prize and First Place in American String Teachers Association’s San Francisco/Bay Area Competition.
-She won by audition the privilege of performing in Junior Bach Festival and was a finalist in Young Artists Division of the Mondavi Competition.
-Recently, she was awarded First Place in the International Music Competition of the Chinese Music Teachers Association of Northern California.
-She also placed First in the Young Artist Competition sponsored by Holy Names University and Diablo Valley College, and placed Second in the Pacific Music Society Competition.
+When Mai won our challenging auditions in the autumn of 2016, she already had won Grand Prize and First Place in American String Teachers Association’s San Francisco/Bay Area Competition, the privilege of performing in the Junior Bach Festival and of being a finalist in Young Artists Division of the Mondavi Competition.
+Other honors achieved by age 16 included First Place in the International Music Competition of the Chinese Music Teachers Association of Northern California, First in the Young Artist Competition sponsored by Holy Names University and Diablo Valley College, and Second in the Pacific Music Society Competition.
 Beyond the Bay Area, Mai has attended the MERIT Program of Music Academy of the West in Santa Barbara.
-At the Aspen Music Festival, she studied with the internationally renowned Midori and Naoko Tanaka.
-She won Honorable Mention in the Miami-based National YoungArts Foundation 2017 competition.
+At the Aspen Music Festival, she studied with the famed Midori and Naoko Tanaka.
+She won Honorable Mention in the Miami-based National Young Arts Foundation 2017 competition.

 In addition to perfecting her solo performances for these demanding competitions, Mai is an active chamber musician, including an appearance with her string quartet on National Public Radio’s “From the Top” program in 2015.
 We look forward to learning more about Mai as she advances her music career.